 Premises Liability Cases

 Premises liability cases are settled by the same rules of fault but normally are connected to accidents resulting in injuries incurred on personal or commercial property.
 These cases can often include multiple negligent parties, just like car accident cases, and are also controlled by pure comparative negligence.
-This is the legal doctrine following that all accidents could potentially be the fault of various factors which must be evaluated for contribution to causing the injury.
+This is the legal doctrine following that all accidents could potentially be the fault of various factors that must be evaluated for contribution to causing the injury.
 This can also include the injured plaintiff.
 It is also the component of a personal injury claim that insurance company claims adjusters use to attempt to deny or lessen the value of a personal injury claim.

 The focus in premises liability claims is on personal assumption risk regarding the actions of the injured party and whether or not the respondent had a duty of care to that injured claimant.
 The final determination is similar to auto accident cases, but there is no minimum insurance coverage, and cases tend to be very strongly defended unless they are standard obvious low-level injury cases within available insurance coverage.